djplaner/memex/share/blog/2021/consistency-low-hanging-fruit.md

 img_base_url="https://djplaner.github.io/memex/share/blog/2021/"
 ```

+#### Tweet

+Perhaps the problem isn't freedom.
+Maybe course site design doesn't vary due to whim, but because no person has all the knowledge necessary for great design for learning.
+It is hard & our tools & methods suck.
+Making everything the same gives the illusion of quality but...1/7

+Suffers from problems. e.g. the reusability paradox. https://course.oeru.org/ds4oer/learning-pathways/orientation/the-reusability-paradox/ A design that applies to all, is rarely the best for any specific case 2/?

+By being unable to respond to design for learnings inherent diversity you get an environment with "...less variety than a bad fast food restaurant" https://drive.google.com/file/d/16_DVNva7q4Jd_sD2Dsl5t29qGAb5QXga/view (Dede, 2008) 3/7

+Minimum standards tend to become the maximum standard.
+If you use the template you can't get in "trouble".
+You're doing the "right thing".
+Responding effectively to contextual need by breaking the standard is seen as a "sin".  https://djon.es/blog/2009/06/19/why-minimium-standards-probably-wont-work-and-will-probably-become-maximum-standards/ 4/7

+Perhaps the problem we face is providing the appropriate knowledge for contextual design for learning sustainably and at scale.
+Consistency is better than the status quo.
+But I don't think it's enough.
+Please don't stop there.
+5/7

+A couple of designers (i.e. not organisation) are trying one approach that has resulted in an increase in consistency.
+But, that was a side effect of providing access to appropriate design knowledge that allowed for contextualisation.
+Early description here https://djon.es/blog/2019/08/08/exploring-knowledge-reuse-in-design-for-digital-learning-tweaks-h5p-constructive-templates-and-casa/ 6/7

+Not **the** solution, but a small project now used **voluntarily** in hundreds of courses across multiple institutions e.g. https://twitter.com/iainmacl/status/1446219223785672706

+###

 Chances are that your university has had, currently has, or will very soon have a _consistency_ project.
 A project intended to respond to the problem [@neilmosley05](https://twitter.com/neilmosley5) raised in this tweet
 https://twitter.com/neilmosley5/status/1446167271039242253